leeoniya/dropcss/README.md

 ```

 This performant work-around allows DropCSS to process Tailwind without issues \o/ and is easily adaptable to support other "interesting" cases.
 One thing to keep in mind is that `shouldDrop()` will be called with selectors containing the temp replacements rather than original selectors, so make sure to account for this if `shouldDrop()` is used to test against some whitelist.

 ---
-### TODO

-- Moar tests.
-DropCSS is currently developed against gigantic blobs of diverse, real-world CSS and HTML.
-These inputs & outputs are also used for perf testing and regression detection.
-While not all output was verified by hand (this would be infeasible for giganitic mis-matched HTML/CSS inputs), it was loosely verified against what other cleaners remove and what they leave behind.
-Writing tests is additonally challenging because the way selectors are drop-tested is optimized to fast-path many cases; a complex-looking test like `.foo > ul + p:not([foo*=bar]):hover` will actually short circuit early if `.foo`, `ul` or `p` are missing from the dom, and will never continue to structural/context or negation assertions.
-Tests must be carefully written to ensure they hit all the desired paths; it's easy to waste a lot of time writing useless tests that add no value.
-Unfortunately, even 100% cumulative code coverage of the test suite would only serve as a starting point.
-Good tests would be a diverse set of real-world inputs and manually verified outputs.

----
 ### Caveats